-Cassie Bjork, RD, LD. requests it with her morning java.
-“I keep it simple at Starbucks with a plain cup of coffee, and I ask for it with heavy cream–the good stuff that’s kept behind the counter and not out with the milk,” she says.
-“Heavy cream is a healthy fat that helps keep your blood sugar stable between meals and snacks, which means consistent energy and brain power—not to mention it makes your coffee taste decadent!”
-Just don’t go too far: A drink like the Starbucks Peppermint White Chocolate Mocha with Whipped Cream (venti, shown above) has more calories and saturated fat than two slices of deep-dish sausage and pepperoni pizza from Domino’s.
+If you're looking to lose weight, opt for heavy cream in your coffee.
+Yeah, seriously.
+"I keep it simple at Starbucks with a plain cup of coffee, and I ask for it with heavy cream—the good stuff that's kept behind the counter and not out with the milk," Cassie Bjork, RD, LD, says.
+"Heavy cream is a healthy fat that helps keep your blood sugar stable between meals and snacks, which means consistent energy and brain power—not to mention, it makes your coffee taste decadent!"
+Just don't go too far: A drink like the Starbucks Peppermint White Chocolate Mocha with Whipped Cream (venti, shown above) has more calories and saturated fat than two slices of deep-dish sausage and pepperoni pizza from Domino's.

 The pigment of produce can provide you with information about its nutritional value.
 Check out how each of the five different color categories of fruits and vegetables can benefit your health.
 Then mix and match for a total of five servings every day.
 One serving equals 1 cup raw or 1/2 cup cooked.